MeanderingProgrammer/render-markdown.nvim/doc/limitations.md

 rendering tables with links.
 The result will often be what appear like random line breaks, and overall "ugly" results.

-Unfortunately this problem stems from how neovim handles concealed text and line wrapping and there are really no options available to plugins to resolve this problem.
+This problem stems from how neovim handles character-level concealment and line wrapping.
+Concealing more characters cannot remove those screen lines.
 Worse yet the issue seems incredibly complicated and unlikely to be solved any time soon [ISSUE #14409](https://github.com/neovim/neovim/issues/14409).